Skip to content

 For more information and maps of the Northern Unit go to https://dnr.wisconsin.gov/topic/parks/kmn.

-For more information about the Ice Age National Scenic Trail go to https://www.nps.gov/iatr/index.htm.
+For more information about the Ice Age National Scenic Trail go the National Park Service’s Ice Age Trail webpage at https://www.nps.gov/iatr/index.htm.

 FAQs